Spyderisk/system-modeller/README.md

 #### Without WSL2

 If you are not using WSL2, you will have to permit Docker Desktop to access the location on your disk where you have the system-modeller cloned.
-Either (in advance) add a file-share for "C:\" in the Docker Desktop UI or be more specific to the area of the disc where the system-modeller is checked out.
+Either (in advance) add a file-share for "C:\" in the Docker Desktop UI or be more specific to the area of the disk where the system-modeller is checked out.
 Alternatively, wait for Docker Desktop to pop up a request for file sharing when you execute the compose file.

 You must also configure resource usage in the Docker Desktop UI.
 Configure it to: